Online Giving is here. Make a Difference! Provide your contribution to Divine Mercy Church.

 Applications and registrations for the 2016-2017 school year are now being accepted!

-DMCA accepts VPK, Step-up for Students, and McKay (limited to students with speech language disabilities at this time) State of Florida scholarships.
+DMCA accepts VPK, Step-up for Students, and McKay (limited to students with speech language disabilities) State of Florida scholarships.

 Schedule a personalized tour.
-Meet teacher and staff.
+Meet teachers and staff.
 Get curriculum and admissions information.
-Call TODAY!!

 See the Divine Mercy Calendar of events

 Help Line: 321.459.2060

 Foods of the Week: Cereal